 This is literally how people fall into the hole, Jay Z. What are you doing?

 9. “Strapped for Cash” – Fountains of Wayne

 After getting a lot of recognition for singing about Stacy’s mom (who had it going on), Fountains of Wayne sang about something super relatable – being broke.
 And being in denial about it.

-The song is a story about oweing a friend money and saying that it’s on its way.
+The song is a story about owing a friend money and saying that it’s on its way.
 When truly, the singer doesn’t even have it yet.
 Yeah, we’ve been there.

-The newest song on this list, Matthew Squires’ “Debt Song” — an alternative tune about the struggle being real — just came out in January.
+The newest song on this list, Matthew Squires’ “Debt Song” – an alternative tune about the struggle being real.

 In the single, he talks about buying the cheapest bottle of wine possible from 7-11 and needing to pay his debts.
 It’s a fun, quirky tune about just getting by and was called a “squiggly lo-fi anthem” by Consequence of Sound.

 “This is a song about debt,” Squires told the publication.
 “Debt is your mother and your father.
 That’s why your life is a loan.
 You will have to give it back, one day.
 You can either do so smiling or crying.
 Either way, you will not make any dent in The Unending, Unbeginning Bureaucracy.”